mrismanaziz/Reforestation/README.md

-## Why are pirates called pirates?
-Because they arrr!
+## Why are ghosts bad liars?
+Because you can see right through them!